EFTEC/MessageContainer/README.md

 We have 3 levels of spaces.

 * **Container**.
-Usually it is unique and it is defined by our instance of **MessageContainer**.
+Usually it is unique, and it is defined by our instance of **MessageContainer**.
 The container could contains from zero to multiples lockers.
 Each locker is identified by an unique "id".
 * **Locker**.
 Every time we add an item, we could create or update a new container.
 Every locker could contain from zero to many error, warning, info or success and each one could contain from zero to many messages.
 * Our **messages** or **items** are categorized in 4 levels, error, warning, info and success.
 Each level could contain one or many messages (or none)